Gregmus2/space/README.md

 ## Debug
 https://emmylua.github.io/run.html#get-ready
 maybe you must install mobdebug with luarocks

+- put `require("debug.mobdebug").start()` in start of code (f.e. in love.load)
+- create idea configuration for moddebug and start it
+- start app